republicofletters/web/casestudies/dalembert/index.md

 Tree different samples of Cosmopolitism?

-Mapping a Letter: New Ways of Defining and Understanding a Letter -
+**Mapping a Letter: New Ways of Defining and Understanding a Letter**

 Can we trace the circulation of new ideas and concepts based on letter topics?
 Can we caracterize a letter (mentions and localisation of people, books and authors cited, main topics and idea of the letter, interaction between letters, manuscript and translation)?